Chemistry Student Learning Outcomes (SLOs)

-SLO 1 (Nucleophilic Substition and Elimination Reactions) - Chemistry 80 students will be able to predict products and discuss reaction mechanisms of Nucleophilic substitution and elimination reactions and be able to draw all associated intermediate and transition intermediates.
+SLO 1 (Nucleophilic Substition and Elimination Reactions) - Chemistry 80 students will be able to predict products and analyze reaction mechanisms of nucleophilic substitution and elimination reactions and be able to draw all associated intermediate and transition states.

 SLO 2 (Structural Projections/Stereochemistry) - Chemistry 80 students should be able to analyze 3-D, Fisher, and Newman projection formula to determine their structural relationships and relative energies.

 SLO 1 (Unknown Compound from Spectroscopy Data) - Provided with a molecular formula and the infrared (IR), 1H-NMR, 13C-NMR spectra for an unknown organic molecule, CHEM 81 students will be able to propose a correct structure for the unknown molecule.

-SLO 2 (Evaluation of a Multi-Step Synthesis) - CHEM 81 students will be able to evaluate a mechanism of a multi-step reaction.
+SLO 2 (Evaluation of a Multi-Step Synthesis) - CHEM 81 students will be able to evaluate a mechanism of a multi-step synthesis reaction.